TodePond/TodePondDotCom/pondcast/elephant-in-the-room-and-step-by-step/readme.md

 ![self image](1.png)

 This week (and weekend)...
-Last week (and weeekend), I spent all of my time (really, all of it) (I have no life) on my submission for [onward essays](https://2024.splashcon.org/track/splash-2024-Onward-Essays), that I'm writing with [Dave Ackley](https://www.cs.unm.edu/~ackley/).
+Last week (and weekend), I spent all of my time (really, all of it) on my submission for [onward essays](https://2024.splashcon.org/track/splash-2024-Onward-Essays), that I'm writing with [Dave Ackley](https://www.cs.unm.edu/~ackley/).
 The deadline is on Thursday, so it's all go go go!

 I did SO MUCH writing and editing over the weekend.
 I worked through the essay from start to finish, squashing out as many bad bits as I could.
 And I tried to tie it all together into a continual thread.
 This is a bit hard because the essay is in the format of some 'dialogues' that me and Dave had (for real).
 As in...